hiring event next steps

 Dear [Mr./Ms. Recruiter Last Name],

-Thank you again for taking the time to chat with me at the [Event Name] on [Event Date or Day of Week].
+Thank you again for taking the time to chat with me at the [Event Name] in [City/Location] on [Event Date or Day of Week].
 It was great to learn about [specific detail from conversation with recruiter], and I’m very interest in the [position/job title] at [Company Name].
 I believe my [relevant, personal experience] makes me a strong candidate for the job.

 For your convenience, I have attached a copy of the resume I submitted during the hiring fair, and I am happy to provide references at your request.
 I will call next week to see if we can arrange a time to discuss this position.
 Please let me know if you need any additional information from me at this time.